parmegv/leap_doc/docs/platform/development.md

 In order to test the node "web1" we need to start it.
 Starting a node for the first time will spin up a virtual machine.
 The first time you do this will take some time because it will need to download a VM image (about 700mb).
 After you've downloaded the base image, you will not need to download it again, and instead you will re-use the downloaded image (until you need to update the image).

 NOTE: Many people have difficulties getting Vagrant working.
-If the following commands do not work, please visit the [Vagrant page](vagrant) to troubleshoot your Vagrant install before proceeding.
+If the following commands do not work, please see the Vagrant section below to troubleshoot your Vagrant install before proceeding.

     $ leap local start web
      = created test/